Table of Contents

 replace: description +

-description: The Brothers Karamazov Novel by Fyodor Dostoevsky +
+description: The Brothers Karamazov Novel by Fyodor Dostoevsky +$ ldapmodify -x -w passw0rd -D cn=admin,dc=example,dc=com -f user_alexei_replace.ldifResponse:

-To delete the attribute of the user use delete
+To delete the attribute of the user use delete, as outlined below:

 $ ldapmodify -x -w passw0rd -D "cn=admin,dc=example,dc=com" -a <<EOF